On the approximability of random-hypergraph MAX-3-XORSAT problems with quantum algorithms: Analytical performance predictions

-where $W \sim O \of{N}$ is the energy range swept over by reducing $C \of{t}$ to 0, and $\Omega_{0,Lj}$ is the tunnel splitting at degeneracy between $\ket{L_D}$ and the target state $\ket{j_D}$, which we assume are an average of $\sim N/2$ flips apart.
-To go further, we need to compute the average value of $\Omega_{0,Lj}^2$, noting that while of course there will be substantial state-to-state variations, given that there are exponentially many states in $\mathcal{T}$ the average value is going to dominate Eq.~(\ref{Ptotfold}).
-As in the previous calculation, the most important quantity here is the average cost per flip away from the typical ground state in the folded Hamiltonian, which remarkably turns out to be $A$-independent.
+Since the tunneling rate into any individual state is exponentially small, and the time over which we slowly turn off the lowering Hamiltonian is $T \propto O \of{N}$, we can assume that tunneling will be diabatic with respect to any individual state.
+A Fermi's Golden rule analysis as in~\cite{kapit2021noise} suggests that the total success probability will be given by Eq.~\ref{PTF}, where again $W \sim O \of{N}$ is the energy range swept over by reducing $C \of{t}$ to 0, and $\Omega_{0,Lj}$ is the tunnel splitting at degeneracy between $\ket{L_D}$ and the target state $\ket{j_D}$, which we assume are an average of $\sim N/2$ flips apart.
+To go further, we need to compute the average value of $\Omega_{0,Lj}^2$, noting that while of course there will be substantial state-to-state variations, given that there are exponentially many states in $\mathcal{T}$ the average value calculated in Eq.~\ref{Om0full} is going to dominate Eq.~(\ref{PTF}).

-To see this, we start from the average cost per flip away from $\ket{G}$, given by Eq.~(\ref{avgE}), and note that we can invert that equation to find the mean number of flips $x_A N$ for which $\avg{E \of{x_A N}} = - A N$.
-To be specific,

-We can therefore assume that the typical state in $\mathcal{T}$ is $x_A N$ flips away from $\ket{G}$.
-If we consider the sequences of primary spin flips connecting $\ket{j_D}$ and $\ket{L_D}$, the typical flip sequence starts $x_A N$ flips away from $\ket{G}$, and notice that with probability $1-x_A$ an additional random flip towards $\ket{L}$ will also move closer to $\ket{G}$.
-Taking all these effects and the division by $A$ into account, so that the bare unperturbed energy of both $\ket{j}$ and $\ket{L}$ when they cross are both $\sim -N$, a bit of algebra shows that for $y$ flips away from a ground state of the folded Hamiltonian, not only is the total average cost $\Delta E \of{y}$ $A$-independent, it is precisely equal to the cost given by Eq.~(\ref{avgE}).